Ilia1S/BMP-processing/README.md

  4) In each row sorts the pixels in ascending order of brightness.
  5) Rotates the file: 0 - no rotation, 1 - rotate 90 degrees to the left, rotate 180 degrees, 3 - rotate 90 degrees to the right.
  6) Saves the new image obtained in this way to the output file.
+ 7) Extract functions into a separate file and create a makefile.